-We are approved by the state of Oregon by the Higher Education Coordinating Commission (HECC) through the Office of Degree Authorization (ODA) to confer Associate of Applied Science (AAS) Academic degree.
+We are approved by the state of Oregon by the Higher Education Coordinating Commission (HECC) through the Office of Degree Authorization (ODA) to confer Associate of Applied Science (AAS) Academic degree, or for students not requuiring an academic degree, a Paramedic Certificate.

 The College of Emergency Services is dedicated to the delivery of high-quality education in the field of emergency medical services.